Light Logo

 This formula tends to produce slightly higher BMR estimates than Mifflin-St Jeor for muscular individuals, which may better reflect their real metabolic needs.

-To use it, we need to calculate your lean body mass (LBM):
+To use it, we first need to calculate your lean body mass (LBM) in kilograms:

 Then we can apply the formula: